levkp/levente.blog/content/_index.md

 Hello! 👋🏻

 I am an applied computer science student from Hungary, living in Belgium.
-I like reading, programming, Linux, and the great outdoors.
+I like reading, programming, and the great outdoors.

+I am interested in Java/Spring and PHP/Laravel development, cloud-native technologies like Kubernetes, and of course, all things Linux.

 I will use this website to host my blog.
-It is for people who might want to get to know me, and for me to record whatever's on my mind.
+It is for people who might want to get to know me, and for me to record whatever is on my mind.

 You can contact me via
  - [Email](mailto:levente.blog.p9ovf@slmail.me) (this is an alias that forwards to my real address, but I reply from that one)